 Participating in this study will not benefit you directly.

-Appropriate Alternative Procedures (if any (this is relevant to intervention studies in particular.
+Appropriate Alternative Procedures (if any) (this is relevant to intervention studies in particular.
 Examples include: alternative drugs, treatment, study site, other trials).

 You Will Be Paid (Compensation)

 As a way to thank you for your time, you will receive a $25 gift card to Stop and Shop.
 If you change your mind and want to stop the study, you’ll be paid part of this.
 If you stop, we will pay you $5 for answering the paper survey, and $10 for answering any interview questions.